SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/category-survey.md

 The key takeaways from these answers are that there are some specific items that people are unsure of, such as batteries, tetra packs, food packaging and coffee cups because of this, I will consider adding specific item categories that cover items like these if the timeframe of the project allows for it.

 Additionally, the answer that refers to not being sure where to take things because they don't have a recycling center near by is one of the reasons why I'm keeping the furniture category in.
-As although it was answered correctly in all of the survey responses, the responce that Kerbit will give when shown furniture will show users their nearest recycling centre or point and I think it is best to maximise the responses where users will the shown this information if it is an issues for some people.
+As although it was answered correctly in all of the survey responses, the response that Kerbit will give when shown furniture will show users their nearest recycling centre or point and I think it is best to maximise the responses where users will the shown this information if it is an issues for some people.

--